Software

 The following is a suggested configuration for using Spack on Artemis.
 See spack documentation for more information.

-In your ~/.bashrc
+In your ~/.bashrc or equivalent:

 # Load the spack module and unset SPACK_DISABLE_LOCAL_CONFIG